 SPECIAL NEEDS & MONITORING

 Special Needs

 Blackfriars welcomes students with disabilities and will try to meet your needs wherever possible.
 The information you give on the application form will help in this.
 It will also be used to monitor progress in equal opportunities.

 If you have a disability, special needs (including dyslexia or another specific learning difficulty) or a medical condition, please select the most appropriate code(s) and enter it in the box labelled 'Special Needs' at section three of the application form.
 If you do not have a disability, special need or a medical condition, use code 0.

-- 0 No disability or special need
+- 0 No disability or special need 6 You have mental

 - 1 You have dyslexia

 - 2 You are blind or partially sighted

 - 3 You are deaf or hard of hearing

 - 4 You use a wheelchair or have mobility difficulties

 - 5 You need personal care and assistance

-- 6 You have mental health difficulties
+- 5 You have mental health difficulties

 - 7 You have a disability that cannot be seen, for example diabetes, epilepsy, or a heart condition

 - 8 You have a disability, special need, or medical condition not listed above

 Ethnic Monitoring

 Blackfriars is required by law to monitor the ethnicity of its applicants as part of its commitment to equal opportunities in higher education.
 You are therefore asked to identify yourself by one of the ethnicities listed below and enter the appropriate code in the box labelled 'ethnicity' at section three of the application form.

-White Blac ck or Black British
+White

-1 British 8 B lack Caribbean
+- 1 British

-2 Irish 9 B lack African
+- 2 Irish

-3 Other white background 10 Other black background
+- 3 Other white background Mixed

-Mixed Asia an or Asian British

-4 White and Black Caribbean 11 Indian
+- 4 White and Black Caribbean

-5 White and Black African 12 Pakistani
+- 5 White and Black African

-6 White and Asian 13 Bangladeshi
+- 6 White and Asian

-7 Other mixed background 14 Chinese
+- 7 Other mixed background

+Black or Black British

+- 8 Black Caribbean

+- 9 Black African

+- 10 Other black background

+Asian or Asian British

+- 11 Indian

+- 12 Pakistani

+- 13 Bangladeshi

+- 14 Chinese

-15 Other Asian background
+- 15 Other Asian background

-Oth er
+- Other

-16 Other
+- 16 Other

 Criminal Convictions

 If you have any criminal convictions enter 'Y' in the box labelled 'Convictions' at section three of the application form.
 Otherwise enter'N'.

 You do not need to declare any convictions for UK motoring offences for which you received only a fine or three penalty points, nor spent convictions as defined by the Rehabilitation of Offenders Act 1974.

 Failure to disclose a conviction may lead to the withdrawal of any offer made.

 VISITING STUDENT PROGRAMME APPLICATION FORM

 1. ABOUT YOU

 Surname

 Forename(s)

 Date of Birth

 Home University/College

 University/College Address

 University/College Email Address

 Home Address

 Home Telephone

 Personal Email Address

 2. ENCLOSURES

 Please enclose:

-\checkmark One piece of written academic work of no more than 5,000 words;
+\checkmark One piece of written academic work of no more than 5.000 words:

-\checkmark An academic reference;
+An academic reference;

-\checkmark A personal statement (about 500 words) explaining why you wish to study at Blackfriars;
+A personal statement (about 500 words)

+explaining why you wish to study at Blackfriars;

-\checkmark An official transcript: applicants should be able to demonstrate a minimum GPA of 3.7 or its equivalent;
+An official transcript: applicants should be able to demonstrate a minimum GPA of 3.7 or its equivalent;

-\checkmark Two passport photos (not an electronic scan);
+Two passport photos (not an electronic scan);

-\checkmark Evidence of English language qualifications (if necessary-see applicants' notes page 13).
+Evidence of English language qualifications (if necessary-see applicants' notes page 13).

 3. SPECIAL NEEDS & MONITORING

 Please read the notes on special needs and monitoring on page 13, and enter the appropriate codes in the boxes.

 Special Needs

-Ethnicity
+--------------- --

-Convictions
+Ethnicity Convictions

 4. PREVIOUS UK STUDY

 Have you studied in the UK before?